Digital Marketing

 Q2.
 Is Upwork better than Fiverr?

-A. Upwork and Fiverr are both popular freelancing platforms with their own strengths and weaknesses.
-Fiverr is typically better for short-term work and Upwork is best for long-term gigs.
+A. Upwork and Fiverr are among the best freelance websites, with their own strengths and weaknesses.
+Fiverr is typically better for short-term work, and Upwork is best for long-term gigs.

 Q3.
 How do I get freelance work?